 Non-Catholic minister: For an Inter-Faith wedding ceremony, the minister of the non-Catholic party is most welcome to participate in the wedding ceremony if the couple wishes.
 The invitation is extended by the couple after discussing it with Fr.
 Leif.
 The role which the minister will play is to be determined by the priest and the couple while respecting, as much as possible, the wishes of the minister.

-The letter below is an introduction to a music planning process to for your matrimony.
+Liturgy and Music: The letter below is an introduction to a liturgy and music planning process to for your matrimony.

 1. Liturgy planning forms are linked here.
 The appropriate form will be your outline and guide.